Bangkok: Economy

 MahaNakhon, the city's tallest building from 2016 to 2018, stands among the skyscrapers of Sathon Road, one of Bangkok's main financial districts.

 Bangkok is the economic centre of Thailand, and the heart of the country's investment and development.
 In 2022, the city had an economic output of 5.747 trillion baht (US$164 billion).
 This amounted to a per-capita GDP value of 634,109 baht ($18,100), more than twice the national average.
 The Bangkok Metropolitan Region had a combined output of 8.096 trillion baht ($232 billion).

-Wholesale and retail trade is the largest sector in the city's economy, contributing 24 per cent of Bangkok's gross provincial product.
-It is followed by manufacturing (14.3 per cent); real estate, renting and business activities (12.4 per cent); transport and communications (11.6 per cent); and financial intermediation (11.1 per cent).
+Wholesale and retail trade is the largest sector in the city's economy, contributing 24% of Bangkok's gross provincial product.
+It is followed by manufacturing (14.3%); real estate, renting and business activities (12.4%); transport and communications (11.6%); and financial intermediation (11.1%).
 Bangkok alone accounts for 48.4 per cent of Thailand's service sector, which in turn constitutes 49 per cent of GDP.
 When the Bangkok Metropolitan Region is considered, manufacturing is the most significant contributor at 28.2 per cent of the gross regional product, reflecting the density of industry in Bangkok's neighbouring provinces.
 The automotive industry, based around Greater Bangkok, is the largest production hub in Southeast Asia.
 Tourism is also a significant contributor to Bangkok's economy, generating 427.5 billion baht ($13.38 billion) in revenue in 2010.

 The Siam area is home to multiple shopping centres catering to both the middle and upper classes and tourists.